(225 ILCS 115/4)

 (13.5) Any pharmacist licensed in the State,

-merchant, or manufacturer selling at his or her regular place of business medicines, feed, appliances, or other products used in the prevention or treatment of animal diseases as permitted by law and provided that the services he or she provides do not include diagnosing, prognosing, writing prescriptions, or surgery.
+merchant, or manufacturer selling at a regular place of business medicines, feed, appliances, or other products used in the prevention or treatment of animal diseases as permitted by law and provided that the services provided do not include diagnosing, prognosing, prescribing, or surgery.

 (14) An approved humane investigator regulated under